Sally Scales: Leadership roles

 Scales is part of the Uluru Declaration Reform Youth Leadership Team, having participated in the Referendum Council regional Constitution dialogues in Ross River, Adelaide, and the national convention in Uluru in 2017.
 Since then, she has been involved with the leadership of Voice, Treaty and Truth.
-In 2022, she was appointed to the group working with the Australian Government ahead the Voice to Parliament referendum.
+In 2022, she was appointed to the group working with the Australian Government ahead of the Voice to Parliament referendum.

-=Art practice and consultancy
+Art practice and consultancy

 Scales took up painting in 2020, during the COVID-19 pandemic in Australia.
 She had her first exhibition at APY Gallery Adelaide in March–May 2021, alongside paintings by her mother Josephine Mick, which sold out.
 The exhibition, titled Irititja – Old, Kuwaritja – New, Ngali – Us (a generation story), was opened by Ben Quilty.

 Scales also undertakes consultancy work for the Art Gallery of South Australia.
 She has worked on a number of projects for them, including taking the 2020 Kulata Tjuta touring exhibition to France.

 Awards and recognition

 Scales won the National Aboriginal and Torres Strait Islander Art Awards (NATSIAA) People's Choice Award in 2021, and was named a finalist in the 2022 NATSIAAs.
+She was a finalist for the Roberts Family Award in 2022 (Wynne Landscape prize) for her work "Wati Tjakura".

 In 2022 she was named in the BBC's list of the 100 Women, nominated by former Australian Prime Minister Julia Gillard, who noted that Scales "created wonderful art and broad human understanding.
 By illuminating and inspiring others, she catalyses the many changes needed to end the pernicious combination of racism and sexism".